UniversityExeterBusinessSchool/01-playground-hq-tn4422/Structures/structures/student_02_structure.md

 structures/student_XX_structure.md
-# My Structure - Student XX
+# My Structure - Student 02

 ## What I See in My Data
 [Describe the codes, letters, numbers]